1.0 License Required

 15.1 Inspection agencies shall be licensed in accord with the provisions of 24 Del.C. §1421 in order to operate in Delaware.
 An application on a form approved by the Board must be filed at the Division of Professional Regulation.
 Licenses must be renewed annually on June 30 by completing the renewal form and paying the fee determined by the Division.

-15.2 No inspection agency will be approved until it produces proof of general liability insurance in the amount of at least $1,000,000.00 and errors and omissions insurance in the amount of at least $1,000,000.00.
+15.2 No inspection agency will be approved until it produces proof of general liability insurance in the amount of at least $1,000,000 and errors and omissions insurance in the amount of at least $1,000,000.

 15.3 Inspection agencies must submit, to the Division of Professional Regulation, the names of its employees who are inspectors and proof of compliance with the statutory requirements for inspectors.
-Inspectors must have seven years of experience in residential, commercial, or industrial wiring.
-Proof of experience shall be submitted by affidavit of the named employer, a tax form W-2, or tax Schedule C. The experience requirement for an inspector employed by an approved inspection agency on July 20, 1999 is satisfied with seven years of inspection experience.
-Each inspector shall also submit a passing score for the Electrical one and two family dwelling and the Electrical General examinations within 18 months of employment and the Electrical Plan Review examination within 24 months of employment.
+Inspectors must have 7 years of experience in residential, commercial, or industrial wiring.
+Proof of experience shall be submitted by affidavit of the named employer, a tax form W-2, or tax Schedule C. The experience requirement for an inspector employed by an approved inspection agency on July 20, 1999 is satisfied with 7 years of inspection experience.
+Each inspector shall also submit a passing score for the Electrical 1 and 2 family dwelling and the Electrical General examinations within 18 months of employment and the Electrical Plan Review examination within 24 months of employment.
 For inspectors employed by the inspection agency on July 20, 1999, the time for taking said examinations shall run from the date these regulations become effective and not the date first employed.

 15.4 An employee of an inspection agency shall confirm that the person who has filed for an inspection is a licensee under this chapter, a homeowner having a permit, or a person who has performed work allowed under an exception to licensure.
 Licensure verification is available online, free of charge at www.dpr.delaware.gov.